 The geometry of lines is a just a little bit more complex.
 First note that in this context, the term ‘line’ refers to a set of one or more polylines (connected series of line segments).
 For example, in spatial analysis, a river and all its tributaries could be considered as a single ‘line’ (but they could also also be several lines, perhaps one for each tributary river).
 Lines are represented as ordered sets of coordinates (nodes).
 The actual line segments can be computed (and drawn on a map) by connecting the points.
 Thus, the representation of a line is very similar to that of a multi-point structure.
 The main difference is that the ordering of the points is important, because we need to know which points should be connected.
 A network (e.g. a road or river network), or spatial graph, is a special type of lines geometry where there is additional information about things like flow, connectivity, direction, and distance.

 A polygon refers to a set of closed polylines.
 The geometry is very similar to that of lines, but to close a polygon the last coordinate pair coincides with the first pair.
-A complication with polygons is that they can have holes (that is a polygon entirely encolsed by another polygon, that serves to remove parts of the encolosing polygon (for examplel to show an island inside a lake.
+A complication with polygons is that they can have holes (that is a polygon entirely enclosed by another polygon, that serves to remove parts of the enclosing polygon (for example to show an island inside a lake.
 Also, valid polygons do not self-intersect (but it is OK for a line to self-cross).
 Again, multiple polygons can be considered as a single geometry.
-For example the United States state of Hawaii consists of several islands.
-Each can be represented by a single polygon, but together then can be represent a single (multi-) polygon of the Hawaiian islands.
+For example, Indonesia consists of many islands.
+Each island can be represented by a single polygon, but together then can be represent a single (multi-) polygon representing the entire country.

 2.3 Raster data¶

-Raster data is commonly used to represent continuous variables.
-A raster divides the world into a grid of equally sized rectangles (referred to as cells or, in the context of remote sensing, pixels) that all have a values (or a missing value) for the variables of interest.
-A raster cell value should normally represeent the average (or majority) value for the area it covers.
-However, in some cases the values are actually estiamtes for the center of the cell (in essensce becoming a regular set of points with an attribute).
+Raster data is commonly used to represent spatially continuous phenomena such as elevation.
+A raster divides the world into a grid of equally sized rectangles (referred to as cells or, in the context of satellite remote sensing, pixels) that all have one or more values (or missing values) for the variables of interest.
+A raster cell value should normally represent the average (or majority) value for the area it covers.
+However, in some cases the values are actually estimates for the center of the cell (in essence becoming a regular set of points with an attribute).